Here's why Dr. Fauci says the U.S. is 'out of the pandemic phase'

 Updated April 27, 2022 at 4:07 PM ET

-The United States is no longer in the grip of the COVID-19 pandemic, despite the coronavirus' continuing global threat, according to Dr. Anthony Fauci, chief medical adviser to President Biden.
+The U.S. is no longer in the grip of the COVID-19 pandemic, despite the coronavirus's continuing global threat, according to Dr. Anthony Fauci, chief medical adviser to President Biden.
 But Fauci also warns that people should still be mindful of the disease.

 Here are some of the reasons Fauci cited for his view on where the U.S. now stands in the pandemic: